 Proposed Revision of the Workers Compensation Act

 The B.C.
-Government is proposing to modernize the language of the Workers Compensation Act so it is easier to read and understand, and to reorganize the Act so specific laws are easier to find.
+Government is proposing to reorganize the Workers Compensation Act so specific laws are easier to find and to modernize the language of the Act so it is easier to read and understand.

-Over the years, the Workers Compensation Act has been amended many times, with new provisions added and some existing provisions repealed and replaced.
-These changes have affected the organization of the Act, such that an Act that had a logical organization when it became a law has lost its structure, making it difficult for readers to locate and understand the information they need.
-As well, many of the existing provisions are old ones that are not written in the modern standards for legislative drafting.
+Over the years, the Workers Compensation Act has been amended many times.
+New provisions have been added and some existing provisions have been repealed and replaced.
+These changes have affected the organization of the Act, such that an Act that had a logical organization when it became a law has lost its structure.
+As well, many of the existing provisions were first written almost 100 years ago and do not meet modern standards for legislative drafting.
+This has made it difficult for readers to locate and understand the information they need.

-This rewriting of the Workers Compensation Act will make no changes to British Columbia’s laws concerning workers’ compensation, occupational health and safety, and employers’ assessment premiums, but rather will simply make the existing laws more accessible.
+This rewriting of the Workers Compensation Act makes no changes to British Columbia’s laws concerning workers’ compensation, occupational health and safety, and employers’ assessment premiums.
+It simply makes the existing laws more accessible.

-The proposed revised Act requires the approval of the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.
-If approved, the ministry will bring the revised Act into force on a future date to be determined.
+On July 25, 2019, the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills approved the proposed revised Act.
+It is now awaiting the Lieutenant Governor’s signature, and then an Order-in-Council to bring the revised Act into force on a future date to be determined.
+Once it is determined, the Ministry of Labour will provide notice on this webpage of the coming into force date.
 Until that date, the existing version of the Workers Compensation Act remains in effect.